Penn Foster Exams and Grading Explained

 How do proctored exams work?

-For many of your online college classes, you’ll have a longer exam you need to take before you can move on to your next semester.
+For some of your online college classes, you’ll have a longer exam you need to take before you can move on to your next semester.
 Proctored exams are timed, monitored tests that can be a mix of multiple choice, short answer, and short essay questions to test what you learned throughout the class.
 You won’t have to take a proctored exam for every class in your semester, so it’s not as overwhelming as finals week in a traditional college setting!
-However, depending on the degree program you’re enrolled in, you may have at least two proctored exams each semester.
+However, depending on the degree program you’re enrolled in, you may have at least one or two proctored exams each semester.

 How do grades work at Penn Foster?

-• High school grading.
+- High school grading.
 In online high school classes, 65 is considered the minimum passing grade and is equivalent to a letter grade of D.

-• Career program grading.
+- Career program grading.
 Similar to high school grading, you’ll generally need a minimum grade of 65 to pass your exams and classes.
 However, some career programs and certificates require that you earn at least a 70 to pass the overall program.

 What happens if I fail an exam or class?